5 Treating epileptic seizures in children, young people and adults

 5.6.2

-If second-line treatments tried are unsuccessful for idiopathic generalised epilepsies, consider perampanel or topiramate as third-line add-on treatment options.
+If first-line treatments are unsuccessful for idiopathic generalised epilepsies, consider perampanel or topiramate as second-line add-on treatment options.
 If the first choice is unsuccessful, consider the other of these options.
+Do not use topiramate in women and girls of childbearing potential unless the conditions of the Pregnancy Prevention Programme are fulfilled.

-For a short explanation of why the committee made these recommendations and how they might affect practice, see the rationale and impact section on idiopathic generalised epilepsies.
+For a short explanation of why the committee made these recommendations and how they might affect practice, see the .

 Full details of the evidence and the committee's discussion are in evidence review J: effectiveness of antiseizure therapies in the treatment of idiopathic generalised epilepsies, including juvenile myoclonic epilepsy.